avgcampos/myfempy/README.md

 >> python -m build
 ```

 *Note: is recommend to create a virtual environment previously the installation of **myfempy** and dependencies packs.
-You can use the [virtualenv](https://virtualenv.pypa.io/en/latest/)*
+You can use the [virtualenv](https://virtualenv.pypa.io/en/latest/) or [Anaconda distro](https://www.anaconda.com/products/distribution)*
+*
 ## Dependencies

 **Myfempy** can be used in systems based on Linux, MacOS and Windows. **Myfempy** requires Python 3.